timmyneutron/CarND-MPC-Project/README.md

   - Non-linear optimization using Ipopt and CppAD libraries

 ## Viewing the Project
-To watch a video of the controller in action, click [here](https://www.dropbox.com/s/le11wa9p0wbv7qt/CarND-MPC-Project-Video.mov?dl=0).
-The yellow path represents the midline of the road, and the green path represents the optimal trajectory calculated by the controller.
+To watch a video of the controller in action, click [here](https://youtu.be/IpkLxuv-udc).

 Source code is located in the `src` folder.